 I knew I enjoyed cooking when I was 12 or 13.
 I had been eating the same foods for as long as i could remember and i just wanted something different, and my siblings felt the same.
 It fell on me to keep things exciting when it came to mealtime and i loved to deliver.

 What is your favorite dish to create?

-That’s a loaded question, but im going to go with the first thing that comes to mind: Teriyaki Spam, scrambled eggs, and rice…a dish so dear to my heart.
+That’s a loaded question.
+I’m going to go with the first thing that comes to mind: Teriyaki Spam, scrambled eggs, and rice.
+This is a dish so dear to my heart.
 You have to be from Hawaii to understand.